-"Hard Candy" (2005) A morality tale in three parts and a very cautionary tale for men, especially bad men with date rape on their mind.
+"Hard Candy" (2005) A morality tale in three parts and a cautionary tale for men, especially bad men with date rape on their mind.

 "The Lover" (1992) Can 15 ever be age of consent again?
-This Gallic film asks the question.

 "Quest for Fire" (1982) (the film in which Rae Dawn Chong as Ika invents oral sex).
 Note that Jane Auel also made the claim for her heroine, Ayla, in the fourth volume of the Children of Earth series, The Plains of Passage (New York: Bantam Books, 2002).
 Some feminists have applauded these assertions, other have decried them.
-Teams should explain these varying reactions if they can.
+Explain these varying reactions if you can.

-"Sex and the City" (HBO Series, 1998) If you can get by the truly hideous consumer over-consumption of these women, you'll be alright.
+"Sex and the City."
+(HBO Series, 1998) If you can get by the truly hideous over-consumption of these women, you'll be alright.